brianshumate/vaultini/README.md

 - [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) binary installed in your system PATH (tested with version 1.3.3 on darwin_arm64)

-> **NOTE:** Vaultini is currently known to function on macOS, with planned support for additional operating systems going forward.
+> **NOTE:** Vaultini is currently known to function on macOS with Intel or Apple silicon processors.
+Additional operating system support will be added soon.

 ### Make your own Vaultini